objetos/q_p5fx/create_quadrille/create_quadrille_width_bigint_value.md

 title: "createQuadrille(width, bigint, value)"
 ---

-Converts a [bigint](https://www.w3schools.com/js/js_bigint.asp) into a quadrille pattern, filling the grid cells corresponding to `1` bits in the binary representation of the bigint with the specified `value`.
-The number of columns is determined by `width`.
+Converts a [bigint](https://www.w3schools.com/js/js_bigint.asp) to a quadrille, filling cells corresponding to `1` bits in the bigint's binary representation with the given `value`.
+The number of columns is set by `width`.

 ## Example